drivelineresearch/openbiomechanics/baseball_hitting/README.md

 'x_factor_hs_z' : x-factor angle (z) at heel strike (same as torso-pelvis angle) - using K-Vest conventions (deg) 'max_cog_velo_x' : maximum center of gravity velocity from start of take to end of take (meters per second)
 ```
 In addition to biomechanical POI metrics, we also provide pitch level HitTrax data in `~\data\poi\hittrax.csv`.
-Those familiar with exporting raw HitTrax data should recognize most of the columns...
+Those familiar with exporting raw HitTrax data should recognize most of the columns.

 ```python
 'session_swing': unique swing identifier